MichalMaruska/fork-plugin/doc/fork.md

 ## Status:

-   [17 jannuary 05] first attempt to get the code into xfree86 cvs [02 june 05] after further 4 months of "modularizing", i think i collected enough code to retry my assault in another series of mails to the mailing list. (see also medved)
+   [17 jannuary 05] first attempt to get the code into xfree86 cvs [02 june 05] after further 4 months of "modularizing", I think I collected enough code to retry my assault in another series of mails to the mailing list. (see also medved)
    2005: I wrote a lot of emails about my reimplementation of input "pipeline"

 ## Motivation
    The driving force for this extension is my long-lasting interest for good interaction via keyboard.
 I went through a course of typing (against my will, though), and since then I started to apply the "typing without looking at keys" at computer keyboard.
-With years i found new ways to improve my typing ability.
+With years I found new ways to improve my typing ability.

    I don't have connection w/ keyboard manufactures, so I hardly could improve the physical/hardware side.
 But I would certainly like to, see keyboard.